AJ2090/mediawiki/README.md

 - `$ terraform plan --var-file="myinfra.tfvars"`
 - `$ terraform apply --var-file="myinfra.tfvars"`

 6) Note down public ip from output of above command.
-SSH to this instance using specified private key.
-Execute below commands after login.
+SSH to this instance using specified private key and execute below commands
 - `$ tar -xzf /tmp/mediawiki-0.1.0.tar.gz`
 - `$ bash appdeploy.sh`

 Note: application deployment script will take a while to complete.
 Once completed you can check components using cmd on k8s master:

-`$ kubectl get pods`
+- `$ kubectl get pods`

 7) Browse through the application URL (given in output of appdeploy.sh) once all pods are running.